 - Statistical anomaly-based detection randomly samples network traffic and then compares samples to performance level baselines.
 When samples are identified as being outside of the baseline, the IPS triggers an action to prevent potential attack.

-The main difference is that while IDS systems monitor the network and send alerts to network administrators about potential threats, IPS systems take more substantial actions to control access to the network, monitor intrusion data, and prevent attacks from developing.
+While IDS systems monitor the network and send alerts to network administrators about potential threats, IPS systems take more substantial actions to control access to the network, monitor intrusion data, and prevent attacks from developing.